HL7/fhir-project-mhealth/ig-data/input/pagecontent/03_use_cases.md

 requirements that are important to them.
 To support this, the guide enables providers to base their assessments on their specific needs.

-Specific categories include both Simple and Enhanced Data Collection capabilities, the ability to include additional manual inputs from the user, specific kinds of measurements to be collected (e.g., weight, blood pressure, physical activity, et cetera).
+Specific categories include both Basic and Clinical Data Collection capabilities, the ability to include additional manual inputs from the user, specific kinds of measurements to be collected (e.g., weight, blood pressure, physical activity, et cetera).